YogiBear52/Standards/Team/TeamComposition/TeamComposition.md

 # [Team Composition](https://en.wikipedia.org/wiki/Team_composition)

-## Roles

-- Team Leader
-- Developers
-- Product (+BI)
-- UX (+Designer)

-Clear and explicit role for each role.

 - (Controversial) Team size
   - 4.6 members
-  - When focus factor is low, 5-7
+  - When focus factor is low --> 5-7
   - Small team to boost a new idea?
 Deadline until it becomes a real team
 - (Controversial) Gender
   - It is advisable to have zero or at least two people of the same gender in a team.